taraspos/gae-workshop/level1/README.md

           ExecStop=/usr/bin/docker stop traefik
 ```

-**Be carefull with indents!
-This is YAML, [indents are important](https://www.reddit.com/r/ProgrammerHumor/comments/9fhvyl/writing_yaml/)**
+**Be careful with indentation!
+This is YAML, [whitespace is important](https://www.reddit.com/r/ProgrammerHumor/comments/9fhvyl/writing_yaml/)!**

 ## 1.2 Now we need a ~~server~~ public IP address

 Thing is, GAE Standard environment (free one) can't access your resources by it's private IP, so we will need a static public one (we could use DNS name instead, but to do that, we would need to buy domain).
-Also we will add **output** definition to get generated static IP in our console after it will be created by terraform.
+So we will add an **output** definition to get a generated static IP in our console, after it's created by terraform.

-Append following code to our `server.tf` file
+Append the following to `server.tf`:

 ```hcl
 resource "google_compute_address" "workshop-static-ip" {